 Option Description -l library Use the specified ODBC driver or driver manager library.
 Specify the library to use (without its file extension).
 This option does not use the ODBC Driver Manager, and so is particularly useful on UNIX operating systems.
 For example, this command directly loads the ODBC driver: dbping -m -c "dsn=IQ15iqdemo" -l dbodbc11 Use dbping to verify connectivity with the ODBC Driver Manager on UNIX systems.
 Unlike Interactive SQL or other tools, dbping allows you to explicitly test the components as you would with a third-party tool.
-For example: dbping -m -c "dsn=dsnname" -l / <full path="">/libodbc.so</full> where libodbc.so is the third-party ODBC driver. -m Use the ODBC Driver Manager.
+For example: dbping -m -c "dsn=dsnname" -l /<full path="">/ libodbc.so</full> where libodbc.so is the third-party ODBC driver. -m Use the ODBC Driver Manager.
 Otherwise, connect using Embedded SQLTM.
 Establish a connection using ODBC.
 By default, dbping attempts a connection using the embedded SQL interface. -o filename Log output messages to a file. -pc property, Upon connection, display the specified connection properties.
 Supply the properties in a comma-separated list.
 You must specify enough connection information to establish a database connection.
-For a list of connection properties, see SQL Anywhere 11.0.1 > SQL Anywhere Server - Database Administration > Configuring Your Database > Connection, database, and database server properties > Connection properties. -pd property, Upon connection, display the specified database properties.
+For a list of connection properties, see SQL Anywhere Server - Database Administration > Administering your database > Database administration utilities > Ping utility (dbping).
+Note: This reference points to SQL Anywhere documentation. -pd property, Upon connection, display the specified database properties.
 Supply the properties in a comma-separated list.
 You must specify enough connection information to establish a database connection.
-For a list of database properties, see SQL Anywhere 11.0.1 > SQL Anywhere Server - Database Administration > Configuring Your Database > Connection, database, and database server properties > Database properties.
+For a list of database properties, see SQL Anywhere Server - Database Administration > Administering your database > Database administration utilities > Ping utility (dbping).
+Note: This reference points to SQL Anywhere documentation.

 Option Description -ps property, Upon connection, display the specified database server properties.
 Supply the properties in a comma-separated list.
-For a list of database server properties, see SQL Anywhere 11.0.1 > SQL Anywhere Server - Database Administration > Configuring Your Database > Connection, database, and database server properties > Database server properties. -q Operate quietly-do not print messages.
+For a list of database server properties, see SQL Anywhere Server - Database Administration > Administering your database > Database administration utilities > Ping utility (dbping).
+Note: This reference points to SQL Anywhere documentation. -q Operate quietly-do not print messages.
 If dbping fails, a message always appears. -S Returns information about the performance of the network between the computer running dbping and the computer running the database server.
 Approximate connection speed, latency, and throughput are displayed.
 The -c option is usually required to specify the connection parameters to connect to a database on the server.
 You can only use dbping -s for embedded SQL connections.
 This option is ignored if -m or -l is also specified.
 By default, dbping -s loops through the requests for at least one second for each statistic it measures.
 A maximum of 200 connect and disconnect iterations are performed, regardless of the time they take, to avoid consuming too many resources.
 On slower networks, it can take several seconds to perform the minimum number of iterations for each statistic.
 The performance statistics are approximate, and are more accurate when both the client and server computers are fairly idle. -st time This option is the same as -s , except that it specifies the length of time, in seconds, that dbping loops through the requests for each statistic it measures.
 This option allows more accurate timing information to be obtained than -s . -z Display debugging information.
 This option is available only when an embedded SQL connection is being attempted.
-That is, it cannot be combined with -m or -I. It displays the network communication protocols used to attempt connection, and other diagnostic messages dbping Database Administration Utility
+That is, it cannot be combined with -m or -I .
+It displays the network communication protocols used to attempt connection, and other diagnostic messages dbping Database Administration Utility